 2013–14

 First dry dock in Port Townsend.
 Stern and lazarette quarters refurbished; watertight bulkhead and six butt blocks replaced.
-Roof of deck cabin and wheelhouse renewed; electronics overhauled.
+First significant upgrade to this area since the early 1990s.

 2018